lonerapier/lonerapier.github.io/docs/configuration.md

 >     return node
 >   },
 > })
+>
+> const config = await loadQuartzConfig()
+> export default config
+> export const layout = await loadQuartzLayout()
 > ```
 >
 > Options set in `quartz.ts` are merged with YAML options and take precedence.
+Plugin overrides must be placed **before** `loadQuartzConfig()` so they are applied when components are instantiated during config loading.
 See the plugin-specific documentation for available callback options.

 You can see a list of all plugins and their configuration options [[tags/plugin|here]].